pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 # PendleRouter

+## Quick Start

+* To see examples on how to call various functions, check our [Example repo here!](https://github.com/pendle-finance/pendle-examples)
+* To generate calldata for any functions, it's highly recommended to use [Pendle's Hosted SDK](https://api-v2.pendle.finance/sdk/).
+More about it under Helpers folder.

 ## Overview

 PendleRouter is a contract that aggregates callers' actions with various different SYs, PTs, YTs, and Markets.
 It is not owned, immutable, and does not have any special permissions or whitelists on any contracts it interacts with.
 For this reason, any third-party protocols can freely embed the router's logic into their code for better gas efficiency.